lbogdan/ramblings/kubernetes-kubeadm-adventure/README.md

 # registry.k8s.io/pause                     3.9                 e6f1816883972       750kB
 ```

 Could this be?
 Are we finally ready to create the cluster?
-Let's see!
+Let's do it!

 ## Finally, a Cluster!